Best waterproof cycling jackets 2026: Tested to the limit to keep you dry when it matters most

 ✅ You ride in summer showers: Its lightness and packability are married with great breathability, making it the perfect jacket for a summer downpour where you want to avoid overheating.

-❌ You want a jacket for properly grim weather: The gossamer thin fabric can easily end up pressed against your skin and feel as though it's wetted out.
+❌ You want a jacket for proper grim weather: The gossamer thin fabric can easily end up pressed against your skin and feel as though it's wetted out.
 It hasn't, but it amounts to the same thing in terms of sensation.

 ❌ You're tough on your gear: With lightness and packability comes a degree of fragility.
-This isn't the jacket for you if you're riding off-road, or through foliage.
+This isn't the jacket for you if you're riding off-road or through foliage.

 The Maap Atmos is proof that you can have really decent wet weather protection in a superlight, ultra-packable package.
 The Pertex Shield membrane is the same as you get in something like the Albion Zoa, so it absolutely keeps water out, but the face and liner fabrics are so thin and the features so pared back that it's a totally different option.

 The POC Supreme kind of did the same thing, but the fit was all wrong and it was far too expensive.
-Here though you get a jacket you can stuff into a pocket with room to spare and have it still keep some pretty heavy rain out all in one.
+Here you get a jacket you can stuff into a pocket with room to spare and have it still keep some pretty heavy rain out all in one.

 The fit is racy, very much like the Rapha Pro Team, but everything is a bit lower profile.
 The zip, cuffs, and hem are all just a bit more slimline, and the cuffs and hem especially use a thinner elastic band.
 The fit is still good, but the cuffs especially don't grab quite like the Rapha ones too.

 Part of this comes from its lightness.
 Skin doesn't actually have any 'wet' detection capability, only temperature and pressure.
 Modern DWR treatments are more easily overwhelmed, especially on leading edges like your forearms, so you can get to a point where you have this wet, cold material resting directly on your skin and it feels wet even though it isn't actually letting water through.
-Feeling wet and being wet amount to the same thing in my eyes, and while this is totally fine when it's not that cold, for deep winter use I'd go for something with a bit more rigidity to it.
+Feeling wet and being wet amount to the same thing in my eyes, and while this is totally fine when it's not that cold, for deep winter use, I'd go for something with a bit more rigidity to it.

 It does come in a really lovely range of colours.
 I know this is purely an aesthetic point but jackets don't have to be either black, dark green, or high-vis yellow, and having a wide choice of muted tones might actually be the difference between getting out and enjoying a damp ride and just sitting on the turbo, or the sofa.

-More than any other jacket that I've tested the Atmos works really well as a wind jacket too.
+More than any other jacket that I've tested, the Atmos works really well as a wind jacket too.
 There are rides where the rain hasn't been forecast, but I've taken it out anyway as an extra layer all the same, and been glad of it when the heavens do randomly open.

-For all the ins and outs my Maap Atmos jacket review goes into everything in a lot more detail to help you decide on whether to pull the pin.
+For all the ins and outs, my Maap Atmos jacket review goes into everything in a lot more detail to help you decide on whether to pull the pin.

 Specifications